How Payroll Giving Works in the UK (2026 Step-by-Step Guide)

 Step 5 — Reporting and the Quality Mark

 Most employers report participation rates internally as a CSR metric.
-The Payroll Giving Quality Mark is a recognition scheme that rewards employers based on the percentage of staff who participate — bronze, silver, gold, platinum, and the gold-standard Diamond award.
+The Payroll Giving Quality Mark is a recognition scheme administered by the Association of Payroll Giving Organisations that rewards employers based on the percentage of staff who participate — five tiers from Bronze (1%), Silver (5%), Gold (10%), Platinum (20%), to the top-tier Diamond award (30% participation plus an additional commitment such as employer-paid agency fees, matched giving, or active scheme promotion).

 Where Payroll Giving fits in your wider giving programme